McMahonLab/TaxAss/README.md

 10. Reformat taxonomy files.
 The R script in step 11 requires semicolon delimited taxonomy files.
 The mothur taxonomy files are delimited with both tabs and semicolons.
 In the output of Steps 8 and 9, replace the tabs with semi-colons.

+**The included script `wrapperFunction` will perform all of these steps using default parameters.
+Run it at your own risk.**

 Detailed Workflow Instructions and Notes
 ---